 In the past, when he spotted a fire on federal land, he would often put it out or call the local fire department for help to put it out, but he no longer does that as the federal agencies frown on that, he said.

 The hoops the agencies are required to jump through often times let the fire get bigger than necessary, he believe.

-"By the time you report it and they dispatch calls to whoever they need to call, and they get here, they have to do a 'size up' and then they decide whether or not they need a piece of equipment, then they call for dispatch.
-It could be couple of hours before someone gets there, and it depends how far away they are and how ready they are," Terrett said."I really just wish that there was a way that they could allow some of us people to have a little bit of authority or a bit of lenience on what we do and when we do it."
+“By the time you report it and they dispatch calls to whoever they need to call, and they get here, they have to do a ‘size up’ and then they decide whether or not they need a piece of equipment, then they call for dispatch.
+It could be couple of hours before someone gets there, and it depends how far away they are and how ready they are,” Terrett said.“I really just wish that there was a way that they could allow some of us people to have a little bit of authority or a bit of leniency on what we do and when we do it.”

 Terrett actually reported the Sartin Draw Fire at 5 am, with a gut feeling that it would get big.
 His wife had seen the flames from their home, 18 miles from the fire.
 “If that fire had been on our deeded land, I’d have been out there with a piece of equipment in an hour and we’d have had a hell of a lot better chance at keeping it to 50 acres between six and nine in the morning than we did keeping that one down by 10 o’clock in the morning.
 At around 10:30 that morning, five hours after he reported it, the fire responders called and asked Terrett to bring his dozer — a machine he has registered with the agency to help with federal land fires.